jackc/json_api_bench/readme.markdown

 # JSON API Benchmark

 This application is a sample benchmark for various approaches to generating JSON API responses.
+It was written to accompany [this post](http://blog.hashrocket.com/posts/faster-json-generation-with-postgresql) about PostgreSQL JSON generation on the [Hashrocket blog](http://blog.hashrocket.com/).
 It exercises the entire application stack instead of just JSON generation so that the timing can be viewed in the context of the entire application.
 It uses unicorn with 4 worker processes.
 It typically tests three approaches:

 * Standard Rails - to_json on model objects
 * Optimized Rails - pluck and select_all